-- 1 If 'dk' or 'ref' and GrWage is given, impute using the Calculation of Net Salary from Gross Salary Excel spreadsheet, ensuring that the amounts entered cover the same time period for gross and net pay.
-If PayDat is before 5 April 2006 use the previous version of the spreadsheet. - 2 If an interviewer's note indicates that the informant is employed in the UK but paid in foreign currency then any values for pay and deductions in foreign currencies should be converted to sterling using the exchange rate applicable to the date on which the pay was received.

-Look up the appropriate issue of the Financial Times (www.ft.com) and CONVERT accordingly.

-- 3 If '0' is entered, a check will be triggered.
+1 If 'dk' or 'ref' and GrWage is given, impute using the Calculation of Net Salary from Gross Salary Excel spreadsheet, ensuring that the amounts entered cover the same time period for gross and net pay.
+If PayDat is before 5 April 2007, use the previous version of { Deleted: 6 the spreadsheet. { Formatted: Not Highlight 2 If an interviewer's note indicates that the informant is employed in the UK but paid in foreign currency then any values for pay and deductions in foreign currencies should be converted to sterling using the exchange rate applicable to the date on which the pay was received.
+Figures may be rounded in these cases .
+Look up the appropriate issue of the Financial Times (www.ft.com) and CONVERT accordingly { Deleted: ¶ 3 where a contractor from abroad is working in the UK, but his firm are paying the tax, NI and pension "centrally" and the interviewer has entered zero for these fields, impute these values as in a conventional case • ( Deleted: ¶ 4 If '0' is entered, a check will be triggered.
 There should be an interviewer note to explain.
-If the job is normally unpaid, it should be deleted, by changing Working to 'no' or reducing NumJob.
-If in any doubt, refer to supervisor/Research. - 4 Tax Credit awards should not be removed from net pay amounts unless the figure is to be used to impute the amount of Gross Salary from the Net Salary using the Excel spreadsheet.
+If the job is normally unpaid, it should be deleted, by changing Working to 'no' or reducing NumJob .
+If in any doubt, refer to supervisor/Research. ( Deleted: 3 0

+5. Tax Credit awards should not be removed from net pay amounts unless the figure is to be \\\\\ Deleted: 4 used to impute the amount of Gross Salary from the Net Salary using the Excel spreadsheet.